notatyrannosaur/latex-replacements/README.md

 5. (Optional) Right-click on your saved script and compile it to generate an exe for it.

 There are a few shortcuts which have been commented out in the script, this is because their inclusion completely breaks the script.

+## Contributions:
+Thanks [Aryaman Maithani](https://github.com/aryamanmaithani) for providing the latexshortcuts.txt file, which was modified to make this script!